Morningside Heights, Upper West Side, New York City, New York, USA

 Our collection holds more than 300,000 volumes.
 Because of our partnership with Columbia, we have access to over 10,000,000 volumes, over 100,000 journals, and countless rare books and manuscripts.

-16 Varsity Teams, as part of Columbia's Division I Ivy Program (No other small liberal arts college and no other women's college offers Division I Athletics!)
+16 Varsity Teams, as part of Columbia's Division I Ivy Program (No other women's college offers Division I Athletics!)

 Millie the Dancing Barnard Bear

-More than 80 at Barnard; several hundred within the University
+More than 80 at Barnard; several hundred more that Barnard women join and lead within the University

 The College's networks link students to more than 2,500 internship possibilities in fields ranging from finance to media, healthcare to arts management.
 By senior year, two-thirds of the class has taken part in internships.

 Over 30% of our graduating seniors have studied abroad, in more than 45 countries.

 New York Notables who have led Barnard classes: UNICEF President Carol Bellamy, musician Wynton Marsalis, former Mayor David Dinkins, writers Erica Jong and Salman Rushdie.

 Past Commencement speakers and Barnard medalists have included… for the class of 2010, actress, Meryl Streep.
 Hillary Clinton, US Secretary of State, spoke in 2009 and NYC Mayor Bloomberg spoke in 2008.
 President Barack Obama spoke for the class of 2012.
 And, Nobel Laureate and Liberian peace activist, Leymah Gbowee, spoke in 2013.